lucasbflopes/codewars-kata-exporter/README.md

 Since the solutions in the solution's page are dynamically generated, it is necessary to keep scrolling down in order to be able to collect all of them.
 This task was facilitated by using [Selenium](http://selenium-python.readthedocs.io) to emulate this repetitive work for you.

-After saving the html, the script will parse it and create a file structure like below, wherein the katas are separated by difficulty.
+After saving the HTML, the script will parse it and create a file structure like below, wherein the katas are separated by difficulty.
 For each folder representing a kata, there is a folder for each language you completed the problem.
 The kata description is placed inside the `README.md` file and the solution source code inside `solution.[language_extension]`.

 ```
 solutions/